eubr-atmosphere/clues-probe/README.md

 ## Usage

 All probes require the same configuration:

+First, they have to run using Python 3.
+And the python libraries should be installed by using pip3.

 Before starting probe, you will need to configure the properties value in the configuration file.
 The monitor endpoint should be specified, as the CLUES endpoint.